-The SF-424 is a standard form required for use as a cover sheet for submission of preapplications, applications, and related information.
-Grants.gov and GMS take information from the applicant's profile to populate the fields on this form.
+The SF-424 is a required standard form used as a cover sheet for submission of preapplications, applications, and related information.
+Grants.gov and OJP's Grants

+Management System (GMS) take information from the applicant's profile to populate the fields on this form.
 When selecting "type of applicant," if the applicant is a for-profit entity, select "For-Profit Organization" or "Small Business" (as applicable).